 Amber buyer's guide

 Baltic Amber is the highest quality Amber in the world, with more than 250 different natural shades available on the market.
-Like all gemstones, Amber is valued by its color, clarity, and the size of the nugget, with a higher value placed on transparent nuggets that have insect or plant inclusions, and for the more desired colors within the natural Amber color range.
-Baltic Amber is generally more expensive than Dominican Amber.
+Like all gemstones, Amber is valued by its color, clarity, and the size of the nugget, with a higher value placed on transparent nuggets that have insect or plant inclusions.

-Clear Amber of any color is more valued than pieces that appear cloudy or opaque.
+Clear Amber of any color is generally more valued than pieces that appear cloudy or opaque.
+Colors like butterscotch are the exception, as cloudiness is expected, but pieces with partial clarity are still considered more desirable.

 testing amber